Last updated on

 FIRST STEP: Place chicken breasts in a large bowl and add kosher salt.
 Fill the bowl with water to cover the chicken breasts and stir to dissolve the salt.
 Allow the chicken to sit in the “brine” for at least 30 minutes.

-SECOND STEP: Remove chicken from brine and pat dry with paper towels.
+SECOND STEP: Remove chicken from the brine and pat dry with paper towels.

-THIRD STEP: Slice a slit into the side of each chicken breast, being careful not to slice the chicken all the way through.
+THIRD STEP: Slice a horizontal slit into the side of the chicken breasts, being careful not to slice the chicken all the way through.

 FOURTH STEP: Divide the cream cheese, spinach, sun-dried tomatoes, and mozzarella between the chicken breasts and layer the ingredients inside (the order of layering isn’t important).